-Activities during the first quarter 2020
+Corporate activities during the second quarter 2020

 In April 2020, the Company closed a non-brokered private placement offering (the "Private Placement") of 2,200,000 units of the Company (the "Units") at a price of \$0.075 per Unit to raise gross proceeds of \$165,000.
 Each Unit consists of one common share in the capital of the Company (a "Common Share") and one half of a Common Share purchase warrant (each whole warrant, a "Warrant").
-Each Warrant entitles the holder, on exercise thereof, to purchase one additional Common Share at a price of \$0.10 for a period of 24 months from the closing of the Private Placement.
+Each full warrant entitles the holder, on exercise thereof, to purchase one additional Common Share at a price of \$0.10 for a period of 24 months from the closing of the Private Placement.